kociap/checkers/README.md

 list-moves move[,move]...;
 # move
 # Response to the client move command or as an update when the other player
 # performs a valid move.
-When responding to a client, the command will contain
+When responding to a client, the x and y will be -1 if
-# 0 as the piece-id if the requested move was invalid.
+# the requested move was invalid.
 move piece-id,x,y;
 # take
 # After a move if a piece has been taken.